-For all the many negative things I say about Orion (their tendency to overcharge for the same equipment that can be bought more inexpensively elsewhere; their lack of support to third-party purchasers, i.e., anyone who buys an Orion used), I can easily compliment them in this department – Orion does not sell any Bird-Jones scopes.
+For all the many negative things I say about Orion (their tendency to overcharge for the same equipment that can be bought more inexpensively elsewhere; their lack of support to third-party purchasers, i.e., if you buy any Orion product used, they don’t know you), I can easily and graciously compliment them in this department – Orion does not sell any Bird-Jones scopes.
+Kudos to Orion for taking this stand.
 Just about every beginner reflector you buy from them is going to have a parabolic mirror – which obviates the necessity for any Bird-Jones corrector lens.

 Starblast 4.5 = Regular Newt

 Spaceprobe 130ST = Regular Newt

 Spaceprobe 3 EQ = Regular Newt – but with a spherical mirror.
 The negative effects of the spherical mirror are mostly counteracted by the very long f/9.2 focal ratio.

 Astromaster 130 = Regular Newt – but with a spherical mirror that causes spherical aberration

 Powerseeker 114 = Regular Newt